dasesteves/projeto/Phase 1/readme.md

+## Here you can find the final file from phase 1 project delivery:

+- 'Visualization of Single-Cell Transcriptomics from Zebrafish Pigment Cells.pdf'

 ## Project Description
 - **Advisor:** David Henriques – CSIC IIM (Vigo, Spain)
 - **Title:** Visualization of Single-Cell Transcriptomics from Zebrafish Pigment Cells